Dodgers vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will hand the ball to Julio Urias (7-6) for his 15th start of the season.
+- The Dodgers will hand the ball to Tony Gonsolin (5-3) for his 16th start of the season.

-- Urias will look to finish five or more innings for the fourth start in a row.
+- Gonsolin has pitched five or more innings in three straight games and will look to extend that streak.

-- He has made 14 appearances and finished two of them without allowing an earned run.
+- In 15 appearances this season, he has finished five without allowing an earned run.

 |Opponent